tkmr-akhs/DoxyVB6/README.md

 ## Overview

-This Python script is an input filter designed to convert Visual Basic 6.0 source code into a format recognizable by Doxygen.
+This Python script is an input filter designed to convert Visual Basic 6.0 source code into a format recognizable by [Doxygen](https://www.doxygen.nl/).
 It is based on the processing logic of `vbfilter.py` (VB6 to C conversion), which was originally created by Basti Grembowietz and later modified by Ryo Satsuki.

 ## Features

 - Converts VB comments into Doxygen-style documentation.
 Lines starting with `'*` are treated as comments for the subsequent members, while lines starting with `'!` are treated as comments for the module itself.
-- Processes functions, subroutines, properties, enums, constants, and variables.
-(The internal code of functions, subroutines, and properties is not processed.)
+- Processes functions, subprocedures, properties, enums, constants, and variables.
+(The internal code of functions, subprocedures, and properties is not processed.)
 - For class modules, if you include the comment `'# Interface` in the code, it will be treated as an interface.

 ## Usage